vishwajeetdabholkar/ai-engineering/README.md

 ## License

-MIT — use, fork, and adapt freely.
+Free- For/Clone and start learning